Order topology

 together with the above rays form a base for the order topology.
 The open sets in X are the sets that are a union of (possibly infinitely many) such open intervals and rays.

 A topological space X is called orderable or linearly orderable if there exists a total order on its elements such that the order topology induced by that order and the given topology on X coincide.
 The order topology makes X into a completely normal Hausdorff space.

 The standard topologies on R, Q, Z, and N are the order topologies.

 Induced order topology

 If Y is a subset of X, X a totally ordered set, then Y inherits a total order from X. The set Y therefore has an order topology, the induced order topology.
 As a subset of X, Y also has a subspace topology.
 The subspace topology is always at least as fine as the induced order topology, but they are not in general the same.

-For example, consider the subset Y = {–1} ∪ {1/n}n∈N in the rationals.
-Under the subspace topology, the singleton set {–1} is open in Y, but under the induced order topology, any open set containing –1 must contain all but finitely many members of the space.
+For example, consider the subset Y = {−1} ∪ {1/n}n∈N of the rationals.
+Under the subspace topology, the singleton set {−1} is open in Y, but under the induced order topology, any open set containing −1 must contain all but finitely many members of the space.